LeanoA/BrokerMQTT/readme.md

 # Broker MQTT Simulation with C++

 Broker MQTT Simulation with C++ is a project that was developed as a educational project.
-The project aims to show the use of diferent C ++ features, such as: classes, inheritance, polymorphism, templates, exceptions, etc. Also, the project aims to show the use of gtest, a library for unit testing in C ++.
+The project aims to show the use of diferent C ++ features, such as: classes, inheritance, polymorphism, templates, etc. Also, the project aims to show the use of gtest, a library for unit testing in C ++.
 The project use CMake as a build system.

 ## Introduction